Any additional questions on your mind can be found here.

 This isn’t generic advice.
 It’s not a questionnaire.
 It’s not a race to fill out.
 It’s not a list of services to offer you.
 It’s not a report we drop on your lap.

 It’s a conversation.
 It’s a discussion.
 With exercises specifically designed to help you read the label of the jar you’re in.
-Once we have clarity on the real problem, we can name it and then, prescribe a solution by translating those insights into action.
+Once we have clarity on the real problem, we can name it and then, together, we translate those insights into action.

-Anybody who’s been in business long enough realizes that there are no guaranteed outcomes, but, if you’re ready to make the kind of impact that transforms your business and your life, we’re here to provide an insightful point-of-view.
+Anybody who’s been in business long enough realizes that there are no guaranteed outcomes, but, if you’re ready to make the kind of impact that transforms your business and your life, you'll discover the pattern keeping you stuck and the right next step to get past it.

-In our experience, it’s realistic to expect some initial positive indicators within the first 3-6 months of implementing your new strategic direction.
+In our experience, it’s realistic to expect some initial positive indicators within 3-6 months.
 However, to see the full impact of your positioning may take 12-24 months to fully play out.
-Ultimately, the pace of change will depend on your specific situation and the strategies you choose to implement.
+Ultimately, the pace of change will depend on your specific situation and how decisively you act on what you've discovered.